Air Quality Alert issued July 13 at 4:10PM MDT by NWS Denver CO

 Adams, Broomfield, Boulder, Larimer, and Weld Counties

-the Front Range Urban Corridor.
-Ozone concentrations are expected
+Range Urban Corridor.
+Ozone concentrations in the Unhealthy for

-category at times.
-For Colorado air quality conditions,
+Ft.
+Collins.
+For Colorado air quality conditions, forecasts, and

 https://www.colorado.gov/airquality/colorado_summary.aspx If